H4HWV2011/msjarvis-public-docs/thesis/09-darwin-godel-machines.md

 - **Global scope**
   In principle, any part of the system can be modified if a beneficial proof exists.

+(See Figure 9.1 for a high‑level view of how these ideas are adapted in Ms. Jarvis.)

 The **Darwin Gödel Machine (DGM)** relaxes the proof requirement and focuses on empirical search: